Pre-Implantation Genetic Diagnosis: The Controversy of Knowing

 Since the invention of PGD, genetic engineering and In Vitro Fertilization (IVF) has expanded exponentially.
 This expansion has been marred with controversy, as it raises many ethical issues.
 Some examples of these ethical issues include: should the couple be able to test the embryo for genes of potential diseases that the child may not even get?
 Or, if they do have the disease, they won’t be affected by it until adulthood?

 Should couples be allowed to test the sex of their embryo?
-Should the couple be allowed to test the physical characteristics of their embryo, such as hair colour, eye colour and height?
-The only regulation that Canada has on PGD is in regards to sex – Canadians are not allowed to test the sex of their child.
+Should the couple be allowed to test the physical characteristics of their embryo, such as hair color, eye color, and height?
+The only regulation that Canada has on PGD is in regard to sex – Canadians are not allowed to test the sex of their child.
 And last year, the Supreme Court of Canada ruled against allowing the Federal government the right to regulate assisted reproductive technology.

 Even with the one regulation on sex, Canadians, and other internationals, have ways to get around the regulations in their respective countries.
-For example, Dr. Steinberg, an LA based genetics doctor, runs an IVF clinic in Guadalajara, Mexico.
+For example, Dr. Steinberg, an LA-based genetics doctor, runs an IVF clinic in Guadalajara, Mexico.
 There, couples bring their embryos for tests that are regulated in their own country.
-Last year, Steinberg, a papal aid, asked him to “please, just slow down.”
+Last year, Steinberg, a papal aide, asked him to “please, just slow down.”